-The concept of ‘cluster approach’ was an outcome of the Humanitarian Reform process in 2005 which was led by the Inter-Agency Standing Committee (IASC) comprising NGO consortia, Red Cross and Red Crescent Movement, IOM, World Bank, and United Nations agencies.
+The concept of the "cluster approach" was an outcome of the Humanitarian Reform process of 2005, led by the Inter-Agency Standing Committee (IASC) comprising NGO consortia, Red Cross and Red Crescent Movement, IOM, World Bank, and United Nations agencies.

 Those three pillars rely on the principle of strengthening partnerships between all actors as the key to improved coordination.

 There are now 11 sectors/clusters.
 WFP was designated as the lead agency of the Logistics Cluster and is therefore responsible for coordinating logistics support for the humanitarian community.
-The 11 designated global cluster leads are shown in the table below.
+The 11 designated global cluster leads are:

 *IFRC has made a commitment to provide leadership to the broader humanitarian community in Emergency Shelter in disaster situation, to consolidate best practice, map capacity and gaps, and lead coordinates response.
 IFRC has commited to being a 'convener' rather than a 'cluster lead'.
 In an Memorandum of Understanding (MoU) between IFRC and OCHA, it was agreed that IFRC would not accept accountability obligations beyond those defined in its constitutions and own policies and that its responsibilities would leave no room for open-ended or unlimited obligations.
 It has therefore not committed to being 'provider of last resort' nor is it accountable to any part of the UN system.

 **UNHCR is the lead of the global Protection Cluster.
 However, at the country level in disaster situations or in complex emergencies without significant displacement, the three core protection-mandated agencies (UNHCR, UNICEF and OHCHR) will consult closely and, under the overall leadership of the HC/RC, agree which of the three will assume the role of Lead for Protection.